What is Nest?

 Yes!
 We have also launched in South Australia and the Australian Capital Territory.
 Disability housing providers in these areas are listing their properties on our site.
 There are also a number of providers in Queensland listing properties with us.
 If you live elsewhere, join our Facebook page to keep up-to-date on our news.
 In the near future, we plan to expand into other Australian states and territories.

 I’m worried about the privacy of my personal information, is Nest safe?

 If you wish to delete your profile, please go to your profile settings, scroll to the bottom of the page, and select ‘delete my account’.
 This will permanently delete your account and all associated data from Nest.

 I’m not sure I have all the information Nest is asking for – where can I find it?

-A lot of the information you Nest requires to complete your profile is linked to your NDIS funding and requirements.
-Usually that information can be found as part of your NDIS paperwork/plan.
+A lot of the information Nest requires to complete your profile is linked to the type of accommodation you are looking for.
+If you have SDA funding, usually that information can be found as part of your NDIS paperwork/plan.
+If you are looking for affordable or social housing, you will need to provide information about your income.
 You don’t have to provide this information to Nest, but if you do, your search results and the email notifications about new listings will better reflect your requirements and preferences.

 Your profile information is not shared with anyone (such as providers) until you apply for a room.

 Why does Nest need all this information?